startupcto/chatbot-line-aws-sagemaker-falcon-llm/README.md

-# Building GenAI Chatbot with LINE & LLM with AWS SageMaker Falcon Model
+# Building GenAI Chatbot with LINE & AWS SageMaker (Falcon LLM)

 > :warning: **Make sure that `ml.g5.2xlarge` instance is available in the AWS region that you are using.**

 ## Demo